nfdi4plants/ARC-specification/ARC specification.md

 Protocols that are necessary to describe the sample or material creating process can be placed under the protocols directory.

+Further explications about data entities defined in the assay MAY be stored in [ISA-XLSX](#isa-xlsx-format) format in a `isa.datamap.xlsx` file, which SHOULD exist for each assay.
+Further details on `isa.datamap.xlsx` are specified [in the isa-xlsx specification](ISA-XLSX.md#datamap-file).

 ## Assay Data and Metadata

 All measurement data sets are considered as assays and are considered immutable input data.
 Assay data MUST be placed into a unique subdirectory of the top-level `assays` subdirectory.
 All ISA metadata specific to a single assay MUST be annotated in the file `isa.assay.xlsx` at the root of the assay's subdirectory.
 This workbook MUST contain a single assay that can be organized in one or multiple worksheets.

 The `assay` file MUST follow the [ISA-XLSX assay file specification](ISA-XLSX.md#assay-file).

+Further explications about data entities defined in the assay MAY be stored in [ISA-XLSX](#isa-xlsx-format) format in a `isa.datamap.xlsx` file, which SHOULD exist for each assay.
+Further details on `isa.datamap.xlsx` are specified [in the isa-xlsx specification](ISA-XLSX.md#datamap-file).

 Notes: